Affiliate links on Android Authority may earn us a commission. Learn more.

 How do folding screens actually work?

-Folding screens have become a common sight in recent years, thanks in large part to Samsung’s two lines of foldable phones, the Z Flip and Z Fold.
-As other manufacturers join in, foldable device prices are quickly going down, promising a new age of personal computing.
+Folding screens have become a common sight in recent years, largely thanks to Samsung’s two lines of foldable phones, the Z Flip and Z Fold.
+As other manufacturers join in, foldable device prices are quickly decreasing, promising a new age of personal computing.
 But how do folding screens actually work?

 Folding screens: The basics